Zeteo: Notable interviews

-In May 2024, on Twitter, Pakistani politician Hina Butt accused Pakistani prime minister Imran Khan of paying Zeteo for an exclusive interview with him that month.
+In May 2024, Pakistani politician Hina Butt accused Pakistani prime minister Imran Khan on X (formerly Twitter) of paying Zeteo for an exclusive interview with him that month.
 Her tweet was immediately hit with a community note by contributors, who said she had misunderstood the context of the word "paid" in Zeteo's article about the interview.
 The word actually meant that the article was available to paid subscribers.

-Hasan Minhaj and Bassem Youssef have both been interviewed on the Zeteo's podcast series for We're Not Kidding with Mehdi & Friends.
+Hasan Minhaj and Bassem Youssef have both been interviewed on Zeteo's podcast We're Not Kidding with Mehdi & Friends.

-In June 2024, Zeteo interviewed three former employees of the United States Department of Defense about the Gaza war.
+In June 2024, Zeteo interviewed three former United States Department of Defense employees about the Gaza war.
 Haaretz reported that month that many Zeteo interviews went viral online and that Hasan was known to "rigorously" fact-check participants of Mehdi Unfiltered.

-Zeteo has also interviewed American politician Zohran Mamdani.
-One interview was in September 2025, when Mamdani criticized the Anti-Defamation League.
-Another was in December 2024, when Mamdani said he would arrest Benjamin Netanyahu if Mamdani became the mayor of New York City and Netanyahu visited.
-After Mamdani won the mayoral election, Zeteo live-interviewed supporters including Hasan Piker, Jamaal Bowman, Cynthia Nixon, Naomi Klein, Jennifer Welch, and Mahmoud Khalil.
+Zeteo has also interviewed New York City Mayor Zohran Mamdani twice—in September 2025, when Mamdani criticized the Anti-Defamation League, and in December 2024, when Mamdani said he would arrest Benjamin Netanyahu if Mamdani were mayor and Netanyahu visited.
+After Mamdani was elected, Zeteo live-interviewed supporters including Hasan Piker, Jamaal Bowman, Cynthia Nixon, Naomi Klein, Jennifer Welch, and Mahmoud Khalil.

 In October 2025, anti-Zionist activist and IfNotNow founder Simone Zimmerman interviewed American actress Hannah Einbinder for Zeteo.
-They spoke about their Jewish upbringing and contextualized why Einbinder said in her Emmy acceptance speech on live national television, “Go Birds, fuck ICE, and free Palestine.”
+They spoke about their Jewish upbringing and why Einbinder said in her Emmy Award acceptance speech on live national television, "Go Birds, fuck ICE, and free Palestine".
+In January 2026, Hasan interviewed Cory Archibald and Casey Kennedy, the founders of the anti-AIPAC website Track AIPAC.

 Documentaries

 In July 2024, Zeteo published its first documentary film, Israel's Reel Extremism.
 It shows various posts by Israel Defense Forces soldiers on social media and interviews with the soldiers who posted them.
 The film was produced by Basement Films and its premiere was co-hosted by Jewish Currents.

-In May 2025, Zeteo released another documentary, Who Killed Shireen?, which analyzes the death of Palestinian-American journalist Shireen Abu Akleh in the West Bank.
-It concludes that she was killed by the Duvdevan Unit soldier of the IDF.
+In May 2025, Zeteo released another documentary, Who Killed Shireen?, which analyzes the death of Palestinian-American journalist Shireen Abu Akleh in the West Bank and concludes that she was killed by the IDF's Duvdevan Unit.
 The film is 40 minutes long and was also co-premiered by Jewish Currents.

-On July 3, 2025, Zeteo published an hour-long documentary, Gaza: Doctors Under Attack.
-It was initially commissioned by BBC News but not aired by the channel.
-It was produced by Basement Films and directed by three people, including one former employee of Channel 4 News.
-The film shows the difficulties Palestinian medical personnel endure in the Gaza Strip.
-It features interviews with health workers filmed in Gaza and was released only because it was acquired by Zeteo.
+On July 3, 2025, Zeteo published the documentary Gaza: Doctors Under Attack.
+It was commissioned but not aired by BBC News.
+The film was produced by Basement Films and directed by three people, including former Channel 4 News employee.
+The film shows the difficulties that Palestinian medical personnel face in the Gaza Strip.
+It features interviews with health workers in Gaza and was released only because it was acquired by Zeteo.